dzhurley/resume/resume.md

 **Idealist**: *Software Developer*  __2012-present__

-* Maintain and improve legacy Python-based job board through defect fixes to often business critical code.
+* Maintained and improved legacy Python-based job board through defect fixes to often business critical code.
-* Update the staging and production websites with new business logic, database migrations, and features/enhancements.
+* Worked with QA to update the staging and production websites, often involving database migrations and time-sensitive features.
 * Helped develop a prototype Single Page Application for users to connect with each other and share their intentions for action.
+* Organized and facilitated team process as Scrum Master for a strictly revenue stream focused team of developers.
 * Screened and interviewed potential developers for Idealist, helping shape and improve the interview process along the way.
-* Organized and facilitated team process as Scrum Master for a strictly revenue stream focused team of developers.
-* Lead a team of three other developers and one designer focused on user communications and engagement by managing team process while reviewing code and guiding technical decisions with product in mind.
-This lead to exploration of analytics, A/B testing, rewriting existing pages to be more mobile friendly, and documenting to share all of the team's learnings with the organization.
+* Lead a team of three other developers and one designer focused on user communications and engagement:
+    * Improved team process and communication with recurring retrospectives and open feedback loops.
+    * Reviewed code and guided technical decisions based on scheduling, team expertise, and managing technical debt.
+    * Experimented with new features through A/B testing, using analytics to guide next steps.
+    * Rewrote existing pages to be more mobile friendly according to new designs.
+    * Documented successes and challenges for broadcast with entire developer team.

 **Portland State University**: *Senior Capstone Team Lead*  __2011-2012__

-* Built a web prototype using d3.js to visualize a graph of relationships from Twitter data.
+* Built a web prototype to visualize a graph of relationships between Twitter mentions and retweets.
-* Managed a team of 5 other students through meetings and ticket tracking.
+* Managed a team of five other students through regular meetings and ticket tracking.
-* Implemented core pieces of Web UI for navigating and displaying graph.
+* Implemented core pieces of user interface for navigating and displaying graph.
 * Analyzed performance and memory risks during development.
+* Provided conduit for frequent communication between teammates, professor, and capstone client.

 **Google Summer of Code Project**: *Buildbot User Objects*  __2011__